mongodb/docs/source/administration/backups.rst

      mongorestore --host mongodb1.example.net --port 3017 --username user --password pass /opt/backup/mongodumpm-2011-10-24

-On any :option:`mongorestore` command you may, as above specify username and password credentials as above.
+On any :program:`mongorestore` command you may, as above specify username and password credentials as above.

 If you created your database dump using the :option:`--oplog
 <mongodump --oplog>` option to ensure a point-in-time snapshot, call
-:option:`mongorestore` with the ":option:` --oplogReplay <mongorestore --oplogReplay>``" option as in the following example: ::
+:program:`mongorestore` with the ":option:` --oplogReplay <mongorestore --oplogReplay>``" option as in the following example: ::

      mongorestore --oplogReplay